-MVP (Minimum Viable Product) is a version of a product/service that has a minimum set of features sufficient for its presentation and for testing by the first users.
-It is a complete usable product that fulfills its stated function.
+The “minimum viable product” (MVP) is a version of a product/service that has a set of features sufficient for its presentation to and testing by its first users.
+It is a complete, usable product that fulfils its stated function.

-For example, a beta version of a company's website allows you to study users behaviour and gives you the ideas of further additions to the website in order to improve user experience.
+For example, publishing a beta version of your website allows you to study user behaviour and gives you ideas about further additions to improve user experience.

 The MVP approach is useful for any business because it allows you to:

-- Save time and money on market and target audience analysis - Deliver a product faster and generate profits before its final development is completed - Get feedback from the target audience to finalize the product Surprisingly, we face many cases when client wants "everything at once" at the very first stage of bringing a brand to the digital world.
-Unfortunately often this could lead to a dead-end.
-Business owners are bogged down in a jumble of details that do not have any impact on the result instead of focusing on the essence, the maximum benefits of the product with the minimum effort on their part
+Surprisingly, we see many cases in which a client wants "everything at once" when they’ve only just started bringing a brand into the digital world.
+This can lead to a dead-end.
+Business owners get bogged down in a jumble of details that don’t have any impact on the end result, instead of focusing on the essence – the maximum benefit for the product with the minimum effort on their part.

-The point is, at the first stage, to determine the actions that will allow you to implement the main task of the product.
-Product can be launch without ALL POSSIBLE variety of functions originally conceived by the team.
+At the beginning, the focus should be on determining what will allow you to implement the main function of the product.
+The product can be launched without every possible variety of functions originally conceived by the team.

-Remember trying to create something "perfectly perfect" can be too expensive for your business.
-You may lose time and profit instead of making money and having real user feedback to improve your service.
+Remember, trying to create something "perfectly perfect" can be very expensive for your business.
+You may lose time and profits when you could be making money and getting real user feedback to improve your offering.

-How do we profess MVP in our design approach:
+How do we utilise MVP in our design approach?

-2. We focus on the main benefit of the product for users.
-We don't like to overload sites with overkill features and value propositions.
-The maximum number of features per product is no more than seven (proven by research), 3-4 is even better.
+2. We focus on the main benefit of the product for users We don't like to overload sites with features and value propositions.
+Research shows that the maximum number of features per product should be no more than seven (3-4 is even better).